 “Following the meeting, I am today on behalf of the Group issuing a call for evidence about any issues that people or organisations in the industry are experiencing with the code and invite them to email me at *protected email* with their experiences so we might be fully informed about the best way to ensure the code delivers the objectives expected of it.”

 Better protection for pubs.

-In a big success for CAMRA campaigning the Government announced on March 23 that there will be a change to the planning loophole in England which allows pubs to be demolished or converted to a wide range of retail uses without a planning application.
+In a big success for CAMRA campaigning the Government announced on 23 March 2017 that there will be a change to the planning loophole in England which allows pubs to be demolished or converted to a wide range of retail uses without a planning application.
 It won’t prevent the development of pubs, but will require developers to apply for planning permission to convert or demolish a pub, allowing members of the local community to express their opinions as part of that process.

 CAMRA’s current big thing is the Revitalisation Project – Shaping the Future.